Addressing Infidelity in Online or In-Person Couples Counselling

 Finding out about a partner’s infidelity may cause extreme suffering and distress.
 It may provoke obsessive visualisation of the intimacies of the affair, overthinking and compulsive actions aimed at discovering all the facts of the cheating.
 In addition, it may lead to endless investigations about the affair partner, hypervigilance for unfaithfulness, fury and clinginess.

-In this article, I describe the integrative approach as one of the methods I might employ in couples therapy for infidelity.
-Yet, depending on the case, our therapy may or may not be influenced by any of the therapeutic approaches.
+In this article, I have described the integrative approach as one of the methods I might employ in couples therapy for infidelity.
+Yet, depending on the case, our course may or may not be influenced by any of the therapeutic approaches.

-Eventually, the focus is on the overarching aim of infidelity therapy – determining whether partners are capable of moving forward together or if moving on separately is more beneficial.
+Eventually, the focus is on the overarching aim of infidelity treatment – determining whether partners are capable of moving forward together or if moving on separately is more beneficial.

-Integrative Counselling and Therapy for Infidelity (In-Person or Online via Internet-Based Platforms)
+Integrative Counselling and Therapy for Infidelity (In Person or Online)

 The impact of infidelity is often regarded as interpersonal betrayal trauma, The associated symptoms, such as shock, reliving, flashbacks and hyperarousal are considered post-traumatic (Ecker, 2012).
 Nevertheless, trauma interventions are insufficient to help couples recover from an affair.
 Marriage therapy that I find helpful for infidelity-specific problems integrates